jun-inoue/phyloBARCODER/README.md

 # phyloBARCODER
-phyloBARCODER is a web tool for species identification of metabarcoding DNA sequences by estimating phylogenetic trees.Version stores a database comprising all eukaryotic mitochondrial gene sequences.
+phyloBARCODER is a web tool for species identification of metabarcoding DNA sequences by estimating phylogenetic trees.
+Version stores a database comprising all eukaryotic mitochondrial gene sequences.

 ---